-Multi-student Family Scholarship: This scholarship is awarded to assist families who have more than one student attending

-SFWBC at the same time.
-The scholarship is awarded at a rate of \$250 per on-campus, full-time student per semester when more than one child from the same household is in attendance during the same semester.
+Multi-Student Family Scholarship: This scholarship is awarded to assist families who have more than one student attending SFWBC at the same time.
+The scholarship is awarded at a rate of \$250 per on-campus, dependent child per semester when more than one child from the same household is in attendance during the same semester.

-Deborah Lee Myer Teachers Scholarship\: This scholarship is awarded to all teacher education students who desire to serve God through the Christian school ministry.
-This scholarship is awarded at the following rates per semester for a minimum of four semesters regardless of residency: \$500 for full-time (12+ hours) or \$250 for part-time (6-11 hours).
+Debra Lee Myer Teachers Scholarship: This scholarship is awarded to all teacher education students who desire to serve God through the Christian school ministry.
+This scholarship is awarded at a rate of \$500 per semester for a minimum of four semesters regardless of residency.